 |Compare offers now||Compare offers now|

 A debt consolidation loan is a fixed-term personal loan that you take out to pay off multiple debts, typically personal loan and credit card debt.
 You then pay off your debt consolidation loan plus interest and fees with one monthly repayment.

 Debt consolidation loans typically come with lower APRs than your original debts.
 You can sometimes find debt consolidation loans with APRs as low as 3.49%.
 Some debt consolidation loans also come with origination fees, usually between 1% and 3% of your loan amount.
 Lenders typically deduct the origination fee from your loan amount before you receive your funds, so make sure to ask for enough to cover your debts and the origination fee when applying.

 Balance transfer credit card

-When is a debt consolidation loan better than a balance transfer credit card?
+When is a debt consolidation loan better?

 Debt consolidation loans are often better when …